paulschoppel/Coderunner-C-Prototypes/README.md

 In Parsons Problem exercises designed for standalone functions, students are given scrambled lines that define an entire function, including control structures like `if` statements or loops.
 Their task is to reorder the lines and reconstruct a correct and logically functioning implementation.

-For example, students might be given the following shuffled lines in the Moodle Coderunner interface:
+For example, students might be given the following shuffled lines in the Moodle Coderunner interface.
+Background: In this exercise, students are tasked with correctly reordering scrambled lines to reconstruct a complete function that calculates the absolute difference between two integers.

 ```text
 }